 Your hormones change throughout your cycle, and they impact literally everything.
 They play a big part in how hungry you are, your concentration levels, your body strength, and – you guessed it – how much energy you have.
 So it's totally normal for all these things to change throughout your cycle as hormones rise and fall.

 Why Tracking Your Cycle Can Help

-If you know when you’re going to feel like hitting the snooze button vs. going for a run, you can plan your month better by syncing up high intensity activities with days where you’re full of energy.
-And, you can also link up low activity days (cue: Netflix binge) with your low-pep days.
+If you know when you’re going to feel like hitting the snooze button vs. going for a run, you can plan your month better by syncing up high-intensity activities with days when you’re full of energy.
+And, you can also link up low-activity days (cue: Netflix binge) with your low-pep days.

 We know you can’t always sync up your activities with your monthly cycle but if you understand what’s going on in your body, you can at least anticipate how hormones might be affecting your energy and plan accordingly.
 And it may help you to be a little kinder to yourself sometimes too!